nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 			<td>The specialty or department responsible for the patient at the time of discharge</td>
 			<td>0 to 1</td>
 			<td>required</td>
 			<td>Text for either the main specialty of the discharging clinician (as held on the Spine Directory Service), or the department from which the patient is discharged.
 The specialty <b>SHOULD</b> populated in the <b>PractitionerRole.specialty</b> FHIR element.
 The profile is currently bound to the FHIR ValueSet <a href="http://hl7.org/fhir/stu3/valueset-c80-practice-codes.html">c80-practice-codes</a> as preferred.
-This proposed to be replaced by NHS Data main specialty code and therfore the current guidance is to not use the preferred ValueSet but to replace it using a code from <a href="https://www.datadictionary.nhs.uk/data_dictionary/attributes/m/main_specialty_code_de.asp?shownav=1">MAIN SPECIALTY CODE</a>.
-The CodeSystem element should be populated with "https://www.datadictionary.nhs.uk".
+This is proposed to be replaced by NHS Data main specialty code and therfore the current guidance is to not use the preferred ValueSet but to replace it using a code from <a href="https://www.datadictionary.nhs.uk/data_dictionary/attributes/m/main_specialty_code_de.asp?shownav=1">MAIN SPECIALTY CODE</a>.
+The FHIR CodeSystem element should be populated with "https://www.datadictionary.nhs.uk".
 Note further guidance will be issues in a later release of the specification.
 </td>
 		</tr>
 		<tr>
 			<td>Discharge location</td>
 			<td>The ward or unit the patient was in immediately prior to discharge</td>
 			<td>0 to 1</td>
-			<td>required</td>
+			<td>R</td>
 			<td>Text to carry the ward name and identifier (if available) prior to discharge as recorded on the hospital discharging system.
-This information <b>SHOULD</b> also be carried in the <b>Encounter.location.Reference.Location.name</b> </td>
+This information <b>SHOULD</b> also be carried in the FHIR element <b>Encounter.location.Reference.Location.name</b>. </td>
 		</tr>
 		<tr>
 			<td>Date/time of discharge</td>
 			<td>The actual date of discharge</td>
 			<td>1 only</td>
-			<td>mandatory</td>
+			<td>M</td>
-			<td>The date and time of discharge as recorded by the PAS or discharging system.</td>
+			<td>Text indicating date and time of discharge as recorded by the PAS or discharging system.
+This <b>SHOULD</b> also be carried in the FHIR element <b>Encounter.period.end</b>.</td>
 		</tr>
 		<tr>
 			<td>Discharge method</td>
 			<td>The method of discharge from hospital.
 National codes: e.g.. patient discharged on clinical advice or with clinical consent; patient discharged him/herself or was discharged by a relative or advocate; patient died; stillbirth</td>
 			<td>0 to 1</td>
-			<td>required</td>
+			<td>R</td>
-			<td>A code from the NHS Data Dictionary Discharge Method code</td>
+			<td>Text - Currently not to be coded for Transfer of Care Documents</td>
 		</tr>
 		<tr>
 			<th>Discharge destination cluster</th>
 			<th>The destination of the patient on discharge.
 National codes.
 Eg, High Dependency Unit.</th>
 			<th>0 to 1</th>
-			<th>required</th>
+			<th>R</th>
 			<th>&nbsp;</th>
 		</tr>
 		<tr>
 			<td>Discharge type</td>
 			<td>The destination of the patient on discharge from hospital.
 National codes e.g..
 NHS-run care home.</td>
 			<td>0 to 1</td>
-			<td>required</td>
+			<td>R</td>
-			<td>A code from the NHS Data Dictionary Discharge Destination</td>
+			<td>Text and a code from the NHS Data Dictionary Discharge Destination carried in the CodeableConcept of the FHIR element <b>Encounter.hospitalization.dischargeDisposition</b></td>
 		</tr>
 		<tr>
 			<td>Discharge address</td>
 			<td>Address to which patient discharged.
 Only complete where this is not the usual place of residence.</td>
 			<td>0 to 1</td>
-			<td>required</td>
+			<td>R</td>
 			<td>If the patient is discharged to their normal place of residence, no address is recorded on the discharge summary.
-Otherwise, an address other than the patient's usual place of residence may be provided by the patient or their representative.</td>
+Otherwise, an address other than the patient's usual place of residence may be provided by the patient or their representative.
+Text and an address carried in the FHIR element Encounter.location.Reference.Location.address</b></td>
 		</tr>
 		<tr>
 		<td colspan="5"><b>* M=Mandatory R=Required O=Optional</b></td>